-Unlike other online Chinese English dictionaries, our system has built-in intelligence to help you find the Chinese characters, words
+Unlike other online Chinese-English dictionaries, our system has built-in intelligence to help you find the Chinese characters, words, and collocations you need.
+With our unique, powerful search algorithm, you can search in the Chinese-English dictionary using:

 To look up a character by Pinyin, you can use "Pinyin with tone notations", e.g. wo3